3 Festive Holiday Decorating Ideas for Your Front Yard

 If you're someone who likes to keep things tidy, a minimalist theme might be for you.
 This decorative style largely uses lighting that accentuates specifc pieces of your landscape, adding the perfect amount of yuletide spark.

-Bring a winter wonderland to life even if it hasn't snowed yet.
+Bring a winter wonderland to life even if it hasn't yet snowed.
 Hanging icicle lights from a porch or doorway gives your home a cheerful chill.
 If you’re really ambitious, hang some above your garage or on the gutters to round out your cool look.

 shop all icicle lights